amazeeio/docs/drupal/amazeeioyml_file.md

 Group for tasks specifically to a branch.
 If defined, they run **instead** of the defined tasks within `deploy_tasks`.

-The structure is exactly the same as `deploy_tasks`, just with the defined branch name, instead of the environment type, example:
+The structure is exactly the same as `deploy_tasks`, just with the defined branch name as key instead of the environment type, example:

 ```
 branch_deploy_tasks: